hwdsl2/self-hosted-ai-stack/README.md

 AnythingLLM is pre-configured to connect to your local LLM via LiteLLM.
 On first start, it may take a few minutes to become available (check progress with `docker logs anythingllm`).

 **Password-protected by default.** A random admin password is auto-generated on first start, printed once to `docker logs anythingllm`, and saved to `/app/server/storage/.initial_admin_password` inside the `anythingllm-data` volume.
-It persists across container upgrades.
-Change it any time from **Settings → Security**.
+The seeded password persists across container upgrades.
+Change it any time from **Settings → Security**; after you do, `.initial_admin_password` may no longer match the current login password.

 Retrieve the auto-generated password: